harsh-apcr/Oblivious-Challenge/README.md

 1. __File I/O Operations__: These involve reading from or writing to files on the filesystem.
 If these functions are used improperly, they can expose or alter sensitive files.
 2. __External Command Execution__: While Pandas itself does not generally execute system commands, it might call libraries or extensions that do.
 3. __Network Operations__: Pandas does not directly support many network operations, but it can interact with URLs or network data sources through its data I/O functions.

+# Steps to install the modified library

+1. Create a new python environment with version 3.9.19

+2. Run `pip install -r requirements.txt`

+3. cd into the numpy directory and run `pip install .`

+4. cd into the pandas directory and run `pip install .`

 # Code Analysis